-- □ Make sure the Part1 map is active.

-- Navigate to the Analysis Tab then select

-Environments in the Geopocessing Area.
+- □ Make sure the Part1 map is active. - Navigate to the Analysis Tab then select Environments in the Geoprocessing Area.

-Change the Current Workspace and the Scratch Environments Workspace to the Exercise_15.gdb geodatabase in the Exercise_15 folder.
-This will cause all of the geodatabase in the Exercise_15 folder.
-This will cause all of the outputs to automatically be saved to this location.

-- Set the Output Coordinate System to Current Map [Part1] (should be NAD 1983 UTM Zone 17 North) under Output Coordinates. - Set the processing extent to be the same as the counties layer under Processing Extent. - Also under processing extent, set the Snap Raster to the elevation layer. - Set the cells size to be the same as the elevation layer (should be 30, meaning 30 by 30 meters) under Raster Analysis.
+- Change the Current Workspace and the Geoprocessing Scratch Workspace to the Exercise_15.gdb geodatabase in the Exercise_15 folder.
+This will cause all of the outputs to automatically be saved to this location. - Set the Output Coordinate System to Current Map [Part1] (should be NAD 1983 UTM Zone 17 North) under Output Coordinates. - Set the processing extent to be the same as the counties layer under Processing Extent. - Also under processing extent, set the Snap Raster to the elevation layer. - Set the cells size to be the same as the elevation layer (should be 30, meaning 30 by 30 meters) under Raster Analysis.

-□ Also under Raster Analysis, set the Mask to the counties layer.

-□ Click Okay to accept these settings.
+- □ Also under Raster Analysis, set the Mask to the counties layer. - □ Leave other settings as default.
+Click Okay to accept these settings.

-Environments Х
+Environments ×

-Search ۵ 🔳
+Search = م

-Workspace
+Workspace ^

 Current Workspace Exercise_14.gdb 🦳

 Scratch Workspace Exercise_14.gdb 🦳

 Output Coordinates

-Output Coordinate System NAD_1983_UTM_Zone_17N 🔹 🛞
+Output Coordinate System NAD_1983_UTM_Zone_17N

-Geographic Transformations -
+Geographic Transformations •

 Processing Extent

-Extent As Specified Below
+Extent As Specified Below 🔹

 ← 355936.9922 → 549314.2041

 ↓ 4117434.515 ↑ 4279930.4656

-Snap Raster elevation 🔹 🧎
+Snap Raster elevation 👻 🚘

 Raster Analysis

-Cell Size 30 👻 🦳
+Cell Size 30 🔹 🧰

-Mask counties 🔹 🖻
+Mask counties 🔹 🦳

 Geodatabase

 Output CONFIG Keyword

 Auto Commit 1000

 OK Cancel